 - Do you have a HIPAA specialist on staff that I could talk to?

 In the end, finding a solution that matches your needs shouldn’t be difficult.
 It should be easy.
-Just remember: the right solution will help you in your journey to HIPAA compliance, not guarantee it.
+Remember: the right solution will help you in your journey to HIPAA compliance, not guarantee it.
 Only you can do that—by making sure your organization meets all HIPAA regulations.